 3.1.1 DIP Specifications

 In order to determine the design requirements for the dispensers, the dimensions of various DIP components where measured.
-The method of investigation was searching a well known vendors site[24] for datasheets on the varies DIP components.
+The method of investigation was searching a well-known vendor’s site[24] for datasheets on the various DIP components.
 Datasheets were checked for dimensions until 5 different measurements were obtained.
 The list is summarized in Table 3.1.